 At first I’m confused as we’re ushered to one of several open doors on the landing.
 I assume this is perhaps where the tour continues, but in fact, this beautiful suite, complete with a bath tub at the foot of the bed, is our home for the weekend!
 In my head I’m doing my happy dance.

 I skip around the room in glee, then do the same in the bathroom, in which there is actually room to dance… Host a disco, even.
 We’ve got his and hers sinks and his and hers showers.
 So over-indulgent, but I have zero complaints.
 The honeycomb-shaped tiles on the floor and emerald tiles lining the walls make it Pinterest gold, and I’m busy taking visual notes to add to my dream bathroom wishlist.

-We miss last orders at No 131, The Park’s off-site sister restaurant, which is a pain – but we settle for a quick dinner at the local Thai.
-We don’t mind, more time in the room is only a bonus, especially when there’s that pour-yourself-a-nightcap honesty bar downstairs.
+We miss last orders at No 131, The Park’s off-site restaurant, which is a pain – but we settle for a quick dinner at the local Thai.
+We don’t mind, more time in the room is only a bonus, especially when there’s that nightcap bar downstairs.
 However, it’s worth noting that No 131 aren’t hesitant to close the kitchen a little early if it’s quiet, so be sure to book ahead.

 Later, we trundle into Cheltenham town (a mere 10-minute walk away) and return to accidently snooze in the lounge.
 Whoops!
 But that’s how homely we’re talking… It’s all just so relaxing.